-The Cox plate is now Australia’s weight-for-age horse-racing championship and has seen famous winners such as Phar Lap, Better Loosen Up, Northerly and Makybe Diva.
+The Cox Plate is now Australia’s weight-for-age championship and has seen famous winners such as Phar Lap, Better Loosen Up, Northerly, Makybe Diva and four-time winner Winx..

-Are there any nuances to Moonee Valley that you notice in your analysis?
+Are there any nuances to Moonee Valley Racecourse that you notice in your analysis?

 Moonee Valley is the home of night racing in Melbourne.
 How do conditions at night change the way the track plays?